superChoi7/StackOverflowNER/Readme.md

+# ECE-GY-6143 Machine Learning Final Project

+##Code and Named Entity Recognition on StackOverﬂow

+This work is based on the [paper](https://arxiv.org/pdf/2005.01634.pdf) and the [repository](https://github.com/jeniyat/StackOverflowNER).

+Please see the details in the [report](https://github.com/superChoi7/StackOverflowNER/blob/master/main.ipynb).

-# Dataset and Model for Fine-grained Software Entity Extraction
+## Dataset and Model for Fine-grained Software Entity Extraction

 This repository contains all the code and data proposed in the paper:  **Code and Named Entity Recognition in  StackOverflow.
 (ACL 2020)**.  [[Paper PDF](https://arxiv.org/pdf/2005.01634.pdf)]